jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 This cube is 3 inches across and radiates palpable magical energy.
 The six sides of the cube are each keyed to a different plane of existence, one of which is the Material Plane.
 The other sides are linked to planes determined by the DM.

-You can use an action to press one side of the cube to cast the [[gate]] spell with it, opening a portal to the plane keyed to that side.
-Alternatively, if you use an action to press one side twice, you can cast the [[plane shift]] spell (save DC 17) with the cube and transport the targets to the plane keyed to that side.
+You can use an action to press one side of the cube to cast the [[Gate]] spell with it, opening a portal to the plane keyed to that side.
+Alternatively, if you use an action to press one side twice, you can cast the [[Plane Shift]] spell (save DC 17) with the cube and transport the targets to the plane keyed to that side.

 The cube has 3 charges.
 Each use of the cube expends 1 charge.
 The cube regains 1d3 expended charges daily at dawn.